jyotikumari03119/face-identificatin-system/README.md

 # face-identification-system
-this is made by me using javaswing and awt
+this is made by me using fromntend are javaswing & awt and backend is oracle-10g. this is useful crime investigation system.